hclimente/hclimente.github.io/_posts/2025-01-23-graphs-linear-algebra.md

 More concisely, $L = D - A$.

 The Laplacian relates to the connectedness of a graph, giving rise to [spectral graph theory](#spectral-graph-theory).
 It also is connected to [*flows*](2025-01-23-graphs-glossary.md#flow).
-The diagonal elements, represent the maximum amount of heat a vertex can lose in a single step.
-The off-diagonal, negative elements indicate that the rate at which heat leaves one vertice to enter another.
+The diagonal entries represent the total outflow capacity from a vertex, while off-diagonal entries encode pairwise connection strengths.

 The Laplacian matrix has some important properties: